MicrosoftDocs/OfficeDocs-Enterprise-pr.fr-FR/Enterprise/powershell/manage-office-365-tenants-with-windows-powershell-for-delegated-access-permissio.md

 ### <a name="list-all-tenant-ids"></a>Répertorier tous les ID de locataire

 > [!NOTE]
-> Si vous disposez de plus de 500 locataires, définissez la portée de la syntaxe de la cmdlet avec  _-All_ ou _-MaxResultsParameter_.
-Vous pouvez appliquer cette technique aux autres cmdlets susceptibles de générer de nombreux résultats, comme **Get-MsolUser**.
+> If you have more than 500 tenants, scope the cmdlet syntax with either  _-All_ or _-MaxResultsParameter_.
+This applies to other cmdlets that can give a large output, such as **Get-MsolUser**.

 Pour répertorier tous les ID de locataire auxquels vous avez accès, exécutez cette commande.